cescude/cstd/README.md

     printC(fmt.out, "this or...");
     printC(fmt.out, "that?");

-    // Tell the formatter to either skip to the next hole or wrap things up fmtSkip(&fmt);
+    // Tell the formatter to either skip this hole (since we did our own printing) fmtSkip(&fmt);

 This works because the fmt functions print everything up to the next